Quays Quarter

 Cost Of Living

-Brussels has a moderate cost of living index compared to other European cities, with affordable housing and transportation but slightly higher prices for dining and entertainment.
+Brussels has a moderate cost of living index compared to other European capitals.
+Expenses for accommodation, dining, and transportation can vary, but overall, it is considered affordable for travelers.

 City of Brussels – municipality and capital city of Belgium